If you’re looking for a cycling goal, a sportive makes an excellent target.

 Probably the most famous and popular UK sportive, which is spoken about in the same esteem as the legendary Marmotte Cyclosportive in France.

-With a 113-mile journey around the Lake District incorporating the now infamous climbs of Kirkstone, Honister, Newlands, Whinlatter, Hardknott and Wrynose passes and almost 4,000 metres of elevation this is an epic test for both mind and body.
+With a 112-mile journey around the Lake District incorporating the now infamous climbs of Kirkstone, Honister, Newlands, Whinlatter, Hardknott, and Wrynose passes and almost 4,000 metres of elevation, this is an epic test for both mind and body.

-There is a 30% gradient on parts of Hardknott Pass with the incline on some of the hairpin bends even harsher.
+There is a 30% gradient on parts of Hardknott Pass, with the incline on some of the hairpin bends being even harsher.
 Given the severity of the climbs, the organisers have applied a generous time limit of roughly 10mph to allow as many people as possible to complete the course.

 Gaining entry to this event is probably harder than the sportive itself.
-The ballot for the 2023 event has already closed, but keep a lookout in case any places open up.
+The ballot for the 2025 event opens on the 02 December, 2024 and remains open for 10 days.

 Conclusion